omnichainlabs/zaptos-dev-docs/README.md

 # Zaptos Developer Docs
 Zaptos Liquid Staking contracts allow the user to deposit stake, which is pushed to a validator to earn yield.

+We recommend wallets implement stake and unstake on the main screen and unstake_now and withdraw on a dropdown.

 # Contract Addresses
 `Staked Aptos Coin Contract = 0xe8f59d770be479176888276a5e658058d93e7aa6eefe272641115984951e3391::st_aptos_coin`